leelabsg/GCDA_Tutorial/README.md

-# 2023 Genomic & Clinical Data Analysis
+# Genomic & Clinical Data Analysis (2023 Spring)
-## This repository includes practice session
+This repository is built for practice session of GCDA